 There are a lot of reasons to be excited about winter hiking in the Smokies.
 Unlike summer and spring, trees and other foliage no longer obstruct views.
 As a result, there are more opportunities to see lovely mountain views.

-Additionally, if you're concerned about encountering bears or snacks, wildlife is less active during the winter season.
+Additionally, if you're concerned about encountering bears or snakes, wildlife is less active during the winter season.
 You also won't have to deal with annoying gnats or mosquitos on your winter hike.

 Since this time of year is less crowded, take the opportunity to explore the Chimney Tops Trail, Alum Cave, and Laurel Falls Trail that are often too crowded to enjoy in busier seasons.